MacHu-GWU/Dev-Exp-Share/docs/source/02-Linux-Development-Tool/Fabric2/README.rst

-Use Python Fabric boost your Development on Remote server 10 X easier
+.. _fabric2:

+fabric2 - Run Command Line on Remote Server via SSH
 ==============================================================================

+Fabric2 is a Python Tool can boost your Development on Remote server 10 X easier

 What makes development on Remote Server difficult?